sleiendecker/waltscience.github.io/_posts/2020-7-23-ecosentiment.md

 I chose to measure sentiment in my own field of ecology.
 Since 2009, ecology has had a public wiki that serves as a job and discussion board for ecologists.

 The wiki has two discussion sections, general discussion and venting.
 The general discussion is a place to ask and answer any questions about the job search process.
-Venting is a place to commiserate about the any aspect of the academic job search.
+Venting is a place to commiserate about any aspect of the academic job search.

 To test whether sentiment has changed through time, I compared the net sentiment of each thread in each discussion section for all the ecology wikis from 2009-2019.
 I used the [AFINN Sentiment Lexicon](https://rdrr.io/cran/textdata/man/lexicon_afinn.html), which ranks the sentiment of words from -5 to 5.